WindomZ/leetcode.go/README.md

 Welcome to report bugs, suggest ideas and discuss on [issues page](https://github.com/WindomZ/leetcode.go/issues).

 ### Support
-If you like it then you can put a :star: on it.
+If you like it then you can put a :star:Star on it.

 [Algorithms-47-Test]:algorithms/permutations_ii/permuteUnique_test.go#L53
 [Algorithms-47-Go]:algorithms/permutations_ii/permuteUnique.go